 Calculates the next, first Friday of the month.

-Calculates the next and previous, first Friday of the month.
+Convinience library for calculating the first Friday of a month.

 Like this project?
 Keep me caffeinated by making a donation.

 $timezone is a String representation of a timezone to be used for date

 http://bit.ly/php-tzs for a full list of available timezones.